Stories and poems inspired by the late Jamaican folklorist

 Amina Blackwood Meeks is a highly acclaimed international storyteller, credited for having made a major contribution to the revival of storytelling in the Caribbean.
 She is the founder of Ntukuma, the Storytelling Foundation of Jamaica, a script-writer for major national events including Emancipation Vigils and Independence Galas and is currently a College Orator, and Senior Lecturer at Edna Manley College of the Visual and Performing Arts.
 Amina Blackwood Meeks successfully petitioned the Governor General for the proclamation of November 20 as National Storytelling Day in Jamaica, and participated in consultations on National Cultural Policy, Culture in Education Programme and Jamaica's Vision 2030 project.

-Jan Blake is the Queen of Afro-Caribbean Storytelling.
-An outstanding storyteller, she performs in theatres and festivals the length and breadth of Europe.
+Jan Blake is an outstanding storyteller, who performs in theatres and festivals globally.
 Jan was born in Manchester to Jamaican parents.
 Inspired by recordings of ‘Miss Lou’ she came to telling stories in 1986 and rapidly gained an international reputation for witty and exhilarating performances.
 Specialising in folktales from West Africa, North Africa, the Arab world and the Caribbean, her repertoire is full of tales of powerful women.

 Valerie Bloom is an award-winning writer of poetry for adults and children, picture books, pre-teen and teenage novels and stories.
 She has presented and contributed to various radio and television programmes, performs, runs writing workshops and conducts training courses for teachers worldwide.